irwanphan/agres-id-nextjs/backlog.md

 - [] Email notification template to user when order is canceled
 - [] Email notification template to user when order is shipped

+RajaOngkir Integration
+- [ok] Integration to set Country and City on Billing detail using v1
+- [ok] Integration to set destination city on Shipping detail using v2
+- [ok] Create options
+- [] Repack using modular option
+- [ok] Test Rajaongkir API
+- [] Fixcheckout doesn't have weight to calculate shipping cost

 Checkout Page
-- [] fix: Autofill name show Full Name as First Name
+- [ok] fix: Autofill name show Full Name as First Name
-- [] Region select box cannot use directional arrow to select region
+- [ok] Region select box cannot use directional arrow to select region
-- [] fix: email is prefilled with the email of the user who is logged in, but checkout is failed with email not filled
+- [ok] fix: email is prefilled with the email of the user who is logged in, but checkout is failed with email not filled
 - [] Page for user to check order status based on Order ID
+- [] Calculate total with shipping cost

 RBAC / Fine Grained Access Control
 - [] Add RBAC / Fine Grained Access Control